Nutrition can be tough.

 That’s where WLN comes in.

-Wellness Living and Nutrition is a new way of living.
+Wellness Living and Nutrition promotes a new way of living.
 Break free from the diet culture and learn to create a healthy lifestyle through sustainable changes.
 Stop obsessing with obtaining a specific number on a scale.
 Your health and wellbeing are way more important than any number that you may think defines you.
 Believe it or not, it is possible to experience vibrant health without it consuming all of your time and energy.

 WLN fosters a partnership with clients to create sustainable behavior changes based on the clients' goals and desires.
 You are in control.
 You decide what your goals and actions will be.
 You determine your outcomes.
 Sheila is your main support system while providing you with self-management techniques and basic education regarding nutrition and disease management.
 Breaking free from the diet culture, experiencing food freedom, and learning new behaviors can take time.
 Real progress and behavior change takes time.
 It’s the nature of the beast.
 But most importantly, research supports the notion that we can shift our habits and develop positive, long-lasting changes by utilizing scientific-based counseling techniques with a healthcare professional.

 Are you ready to implement long-lasting changes and experience a wellness lifestyle?
-You’ve come to the right place.

 A special message from the dietitian -